 Food Network and HGTV Use DAM to Improve Digital Experiences

-By leveraging a modern DAM, Scripps has enabled its editors to search for, organize, and edit assets in batches and add them to workflows, ensuring that they are working efficiently on the right assets.
-Scripps also uses Brightspot Media Desk to catalog thousands of recipes for Food Network based on metadata tags, like ingredients, occasion, meal time, and more.
+By leveraging a modern DAM, Scripps has enabled its editors to search for, organize, and edit assets in batches and add them to workflows, ensuring they are working efficiently on the right assets.
+Scripps also uses Brightspot Media Desk to catalog thousands of recipes for Food Network based on metadata tags such as ingredients, occasion, meal time and more.
 Its editorial teams work more efficiently and waste less time searching for and re-creating digital assets.

 Over the years, Scripps has worked to implement new features within Brightspot Media Desk to continuously build a better digital asset management system that can manage any type of digital asset, including videos, images, PDFs, spreadsheets, written copy and presentations.
 Modern DAM solutions, like Brightspot Media Desk, are becoming essential pieces of companies’ martech stacks as marketers endeavor to efficiently manage and leverage a higher volume of digital assets to tell more impactful, creative stories.

 What You Need to Know